pnsn/eqMap/README.md

 #eqMap
-EqMap is a jQuery plugin for plotting earthquakes, stations and polygons on a Google Map.
+EqMap is a generic mapping utility for plotting, earthquakes, monitoring stations,  and polygons on a Google Map.
 The plugin uses Google Maps API V3 (API V2 is deprecated and will stop working on 5/19/2013).
-The plugin expects a JSONP objects for the earthquakes and stations, and KML files for all polygons.
-The JSONP objects can can from a file or a web service; the KML files must be hosted on a public facing web server.
+The plugin expects a JSON objects for the earthquakes and stations, and KML files for all polygons.
+The JSON objects need to served via web service; the KML files must be hosted on a public facing web server.

 ##Usage
-1. Get an API key at https://developers.google.com/maps/documentation/javascript/tutorial#api_key
-2. Copy javascripts/eqMapConfigExample.js to javascripts/eqMapConfig.js (This file is gitignored)
+1. Copy javascripts/eqMapConfigExample.js to javascripts/eqMapConfig.js (This file is gitignored)
-3. Point browser to one of the example html files.
+2. Point browser to one of the example html files*
+3. Get an API key at https://developers.google.com/maps/documentation/javascript/tutorial#api_key
+4. Once you create your own templates add your API Key

+<code> &lt;script src="https://www.google.com/jsapi?key=YOUR_KEY_HERE.js" type="text/javascript"&gt; </script></code>

-By default the example files use PNSN event and station webservice, a PNSN boundary KML file and a S. California fault KML file.
+*By default the example files use PNSN event and station data, a PNSN boundary KML file and a S. California fault KML file.

 The plugin is called by: